New look rates notices

 - a property owned by person who has lost the ability to live independently in the property

 - a property with a guardian or manager for a person with a legal disability

 - residential land that a trustee owns under the will of a deceased person and that a life tenant occupies

 - residential land that a trustee or guardian owns on behalf of a person with a legal disability

 - residential land that a not-for-profit housing corporation owns

 An exemption on compassionate grounds may be available for up to one year on a rented residential property, if the Commissioner for ACT Revenue is satisfied that the owner is temporarily absent because of a compelling compassionate reason.
-To request this exemption, you must apply in writing to the commissioner .
+To request this exemption, you must complete and submit the Land Tax Exemption Application Form.